ebocugoz/ebocugoz.github.io/index.md

 # Do Americans feel secure about their jobs ?
 Every month, the University of Michigan updates their *[surveys of consumers](https://data.sca.isr.umich.edu/data-archive/mine.php "Link to the surveys")* in which they collect people's opinion on their current financial situation.
 One of the questions respondants are asked is:
->"During the next 5 years, what do you think the chances are that you (or your husband/wife) will lose a job that you wanted to keep ?".
+>During the next 5 years, what do you think the chances are that you (or your husband/wife) will lose a job that you wanted to keep ?
+The answer the average American gives varies rapidly in time:

 {% include mean_plot.html %}

-As this figure shows, the answer the average American gives varies rapidly in time.
 Because confidence in job security will likely affect a person's economic behaviours, there is a high incentive to anticipate it's evolution in the near feature.

 # How we can predict consumer confidence
 A first step towards guessing how confidence will evolve in the near future is to acknowledge the seasonality of the phenomenon.